 Amid the scholars, poets, authors, and artists of the Harlem Renaissance stood an Afro–Puerto Rican named Arturo Schomburg.
 This law clerk’s life’s passion was to collect books, letters, music, and art from Africa and the African diaspora and bring to light the achievements of people of African descent through the ages.
 When Schomburg’s collection became so big it began to overflow his house (and his wife threatened to mutiny), he turned to the New York Public Library, where he created and curated a collection that was the cornerstone of a new Negro Division.
 A century later, his groundbreaking collection, known as the Schomburg Center for Research in Black Culture, has become a beacon to scholars all over the world.

-best-selling author and poet.
-Her numerous books for children include the Coretta Scott King Author Award Honor Book Becoming Billie Holiday,
+Children’s Book Guild Nonfiction Award winner.
+Her numerous books for children include the Coretta Scott King Author Award winner Unspeakable: The Tulsa Race Massacre

-illustrated by Floyd Cooper, and the Caldecott Honor Books Moses: When Harriet Tubman Led Her People to Freedom,
+, illustrated by Floyd Cooper; the Caldecott Honor Books Moses: When Harriet Tubman Led Her People to Freedom

 is the illustrator of numerous books for children, including several previous collaborations with Carole Boston Weatherford.
 He won the John Steptoe New Talent Illustrator Award for his illustrations of The Piano Man,

 written by Debbi Chocolate.
 Eric Velasquez is also the author-illustrator of the Pura Belpré Illustrator Award–winning Grandma’s Gift.